 The Raw Food Lifestyle Turns You into a Different Specimen.

 I’ll get a medical test when I need one…the same as you’ll get one when you need it.
 What will tests tell me that I already don’t know?
 Doubtless, some of my results will be abnormal, according to standardized testing.
 I already know my white blood cell count is, by conventional standards, low.
 Iron, too.
 The catch: Those “conventional standards” are the standards found in a population which almost exclusively consumes cooked food.
 And too much food altogether as well, you’d agree.
 Once you been on raw foods a while, you will seem an enigma to the medical community.

 I'm over 50, I’ve never had a hot flash.
 This, too, is—I have to stop to place air-quotes around this—“abnormal.”
 I don’t have any liver spots or wrinkles on my skin.
 Also “abnormal.”
 You know, Paul Simon told us there must be fifty ways to leave your lover.
 Don’t get me started, or I’ll list fifty ways the raw food lifestyle makes you “abnormal.”
-In an article I wrote for Get Fresh!
-Magazine, I elaborated on Twenty Ways the Raw Food Lifestyle Makes You Special.
 In short, the raw food lifestyle turns us into a different specimen.